palacaze/sigslot/readme.md

   function, or a tracking object,
 - The third overload takes both kinds of arguments at the same time and can be used to pinpoint a specific pair of object + callable.
+- The last overload takes a group id and disconnects all the slots in this group.

 Disconnection of lambdas is only possible for lambdas bound to a variable, due to their uniqueness.